Colby Chandler (All My Children): 2006–2011

-Colby developed a requisite crush on the older Frankie Hubbard, upon meeting him.
-At first Frankie was annoyed by Colby but came to love her as a little sister during the time they were kidnapped together and almost killed.
-Frankie sees her as a "kid," and nixed a possible relationship between the two.
+Colby had developed a requisite crush on the older, Frankie Hubbard, upon meeting him.
+Initially, Frankie was annoyed, by Colby, but came to love her as a little sister, during the time they were kidnapped together and almost killed.
+Frankie sees her as a "kid", and nixed a possible relationship between the two.
 Colby become quite intoxicated at her 18th birthday party.
-Dre was driving Colby's car when he and Cassandra decided to bring her home.
+Dre was driving Colby's car, when he and Cassandra decided to bring her home.
 He ran over someone in the road, but was unable to determine what the object was, since it was nighttime.

-The next day—upon learning that Richie Novak had been struck by a car on the same road at approximately the same time—the three teenagers feared that they had inadvertently killed him.
-Unaware that Richie had actually been murdered earlier that evening by his sister Annie Lavery, the teens vowed to keep the entire incident a secret.
-It has since been public knowledge that Annie was the one who killed Richie.
+The next day, upon learning that, Richie Novak had been struck by a car on the same road at approximately simultaneously, the three teenagers had feared that, they had inadvertently killed him.
+Unaware that, Richie had actually been murdered earlier that, evening, by his sister, Annie Lavery, the teens vowed to keep the entire incident a secret.
+It has, since been public knowledge that, Annie was the one who had killed Richie.

 During the whole Richie incident, Pete Cortlandt started to hang around Colby and developed a crush on her.
-At first, Colby wanted nothing to so with him, but after he was struck by lightning, she realized she did like him as a friend.
-They remained friends for a while, though they kissed on occasion and Pete made it clear, he still had a crush on her.
+Initially, Colby had wanted nothing to do, with him, but after he was struck, by lightning, she had realized that, she did like him as a friend.
+They had remained friends for a well, although they had kissed on occasion and Pete, made it clear, he still had a crush on her.

 Then after Petey's house burned down they began to date.
-Though she can act spoiled from time to time, Colby's mostly a sweet loyal girl who is incredibly defensive of her friends and family.
-Though Dre and Cassandra have both moved away, she is still friends with Ren and Corinna.
+Although she can sometimes act spoiled, Colby is mostly a sweet loyal girl, who is incredibly defensive of her friends and family.
+Although both Dre and Cassandra had moved away, she is still friends, with Ren and Corinna.

-During the Richie storyline, Colby had a slight drinking problem that fizzled out around the time of the tornado that killed Babe.
-Colby now lives with her dad, brother, and nephew.
-In May 2009, Colby's uncle Stuart Chandler is shot accidentally.
-Although they end up finding out in the finale episode that Stuart Chandler was alive and being held captive and taken care of by Dr. David Hayward.
+During the Richie storyline, Colby had a slight drinking problem that, had fizzled out around the time of the tornado that, had killed Babe.
+Colby now lives, with her father, her brother and her nephew.
+In May 2009, Colby's uncle, Stuart Chandler is accidentally shot.
+Although they end up finding out in the finale episode that, Stuart Chandler was alive and being held captive and taken care of, by Dr. David Hayward.

-Adam and Stuart are identical twins so it is believed that someone assumed they were shooting Adam.
-It is later revealed that Adam accidentally shot Stuart because David Hayward is switching up his heart medications.
+Adam and Stuart are identical twins so it is believed that, someone had assumed they were shooting Adam.
+It is later revealed that, Adam accidentally shot Stuart, because David Hayward is switching up his heart medications.
 Adam also marries Annie after she saves his life.
-Colby and her brother JR constantly find ways to annoy her and get her out of the mansion.
+Colby and her brother, JR constantly find ways to annoy her and get her out of the mansion.